Top 15 Sensor Types Being Used in IoT

 Their main applications are in Car navigation systems, Game controllers,Cellular & camera devices, consumer electronics, Robotics control, Drone & RC control helicopter or UAV control, Vehicle control/ADAS and many more.

-There are several different kinds of gyro sensors which is select by working mechanism, output type, power, sensing range and environmental conditions.
+There are several different kinds of gyro sensors which are selected by their working mechanism, output type, power, sensing range and environmental conditions.

 Rotary (classical) gyroscopes